Home for Global Students

 St Anne’s College

-St Anne’s College is highly regarded for its convenient location, modern and comfortable accommodation, and a rare three-year housing guarantee for undergraduates.
+St Anne’s College is highly regarded for its convenient location, modern and comfortable on-campus accommodation, and a rare three-year housing guarantee for undergraduates.

 • Secure Long-Term Stay: St Anne’s offers student-friendly housing policies in Oxford, with many undergraduates able to stay in college accommodation for up to three years.